 Some seemingly normal changes can cause serious stress in your cats.
 For instance, changing your cat’s litter can make them avoid the box, even though it doesn’t seem like a very big change to you.
 The introduction of any change in routine can also cause stress.
 For instance, remodeling or bringing home a new family member can also cause all sorts of stress for a feline.

 You can sometimes tell what is stressing out your cat by paying attention to when the behavior started.
 Figuring out the cause isn’t always helpful, though.
 Sometimes, you can’t change the source of your cat’s stress.
 Perhaps their old litter was discontinued, and you can’t exactly send babies back.

 Either way, you may simply have to wait it out.
 We also recommend looking into stress-relief options for your feline, such as pheromone spray.
 Speak to your vet if your cat seems extremely stressed out, as they may be able to provide medication that can help.

 Tracking your cat’s urinary output is important.
 There are several serious conditions that can mess with urinary output.
 One of the most serious is urinary obstruction, which involves the cat being unable to pass any urine.
 As you might imagine, this can be extremely serious and even deadly.
 Immediate veterinary attention is important to ensure that the obstruction is cleared so that your cat can urinate properly.

 A healthy cat will usually urinate between two to four times a day.
 However, there are normal cats on either side of this spectrum.
 It is important to note your cat’s normal so that you can notice any changes.
 A serious decrease or increase in output can indicate a problem—even if the urine output is technically normal.

-Featured Image Credit: Light Hound Pictures, Shutterstock
+Featured Image Credit: nanniezwawa, Shutterstock